seasonedchaos/seasonedchaos.github.io/_posts/2020-11-14-Market-of-Coastal-Flooding-Prediction.md

 ---
 layout: post
-title: Market of Coastal Flooding Prediction
+title: "Market" of Coastal Flooding Prediction
 description: Determining where and when coastal flooding will take place and what damages it will cause is like playing the stock market.
 tags: [flooding, sea level rise, subseasonal, seasonal]
 comments: true